 Food safety is the highest priority for frozen food producers.
-The American Frozen Food Institute (AFFI) dedicates significant resources to address a wide range of critical food safety issues utilizing a variety of tools, ranging from cooperation and communication with federal law and policymakers to industry education sessions and partnerships.
+AFFI dedicates significant resources to address a wide range of critical food safety issues utilizing a variety of tools, ranging from cooperation and communication with federal law and policymakers to industry education sessions and partnerships.

-A key part of AFFI’s current food safety focus is monitoring implementation of the Food Safety Modernization Act (FSMA), signed into law in January 2011.
-The FSMA represents the first major overhaul of the nation’s food safety system in over 50 years.
+A key part of AFFI’s current food safety focus is monitoring implementation of FDA’s Food Safety Modernization Act (FSMA), signed into law in January 2011.
+FSMA represents the first major overhaul of the nation’s food safety system in over 50 years.

 AFFI recognizes that in order to implement FSMA as directed by law, the FDA needs the resources to issue regulations, guidance documents and train its food safety personnel.

 AFFI continues to urge Congress to make available adequate funding for FDA’s food safety activities through the Congressional budget and appropriations process, rather than accepting any proposed new food taxes or regulatory fees on food makers.
 AFFI leads a coalition of over 60 food groups that have opposed new facility or import fees for the purposes of funding the agency’s food safety activities since FSMA was passed into law in 2011.
 Congress has considered and rejected such fees each time they have been proposed.